 - Enables security forces to work with other Maritime bureaus to combat malicious actors through observability to all traffic.

-Much like the Panama Canal, firstly and most importantly API Gateway’s focus on bringing capabilities and features enable two dislike components to work together and create a new flow or Application Integration.
-This could be authenticating users with passwords and creating SAML tokens for backend services, taking a RESTful JSON request and transforming it into an XML/SOAP-based web service request or anything of the sort.
+Much like the Panama Canal, firstly and most importantly API Gateway’s focus on bringing capabilities and features enables two dislike components to work together and create a new flow or Application Integration.
+This could be authenticating users with passwords and creating SAML tokens for backend services, taking a RESTful JSON request, and transforming it into an XML/SOAP-based web service request or anything of the sort.

 API Gateway capabilities and features

 An API Gateway’s primary duty is to enable the connection of anything to anything where transactional consumption is concerned, including mediation of security credentials, message types, protocols, and more.
 Today we have seen the emergence of higher productivity models, such as Application Integration iPaaS, to enhance productivity and time to market.

 But… as any enterprise architect knows, there are always atypical, nonstandard, and legacy systems and protocols that still need another layer finesse to tie things together.
 The first true rule for API Gateway capabilities and features is enabling all your applications, endpoints, technology domains, and user personas to integrate where pre-built connectors and modules leave off.

 Of course, you can’t just have any ol’ steamboat floating down your channel, can you?
 Just because the channel has been established and enabled does not mean it is open for all.
 Just like the Panama Canal used gates to control access to the canal and the flow of traffic, API Gateway’s act in much the same fashion.

 Within API Management solutions, you will often find pre-established and selectable policies for securing API calls, but one policy does not rule them all.
 In much the same way that the canal uses the vessel, size, and type of cargo to make determinations on traffic flow and tolls, the API Gateway also provides the functionality to not just apply the policy, but to extend it to contextual policy.